diegoauyon/nestjs-vuejs-mongodb-scraper/README.md

 This will start the backend application on port `3000`.

 ## Frontend
-Open another terminal from the `nest-vue-project` and navigate to the `blog-frontend` folder to setup the frontend
+Open another terminal from our project navigate to the `ui` folder to set up the frontend

 ### Frontend dependencies
 ```bash